WG-SpaceCoder/AutoTrimps/README.md

 <b>Recent changes:</b>

+DATE#######
+- Fixed a bug with checks for the scientist challenges
+- Fixed a bug with equipment efficiency function checking cost based on global buy amount

 3/2/2016
 - Graph series now includes challenge name.
 Will be undefined for data gathered before running this version.